-- Carlo Sanchez (in progress) “Developing Image-Analysis Programming for Ultracold Atom Experiments in Python” – Fall 2022
+- Carlo Sanchez (near completed) “Developing Image-Analysis Programming for Ultracold Atom Experiments in Python” – Fall 2022, Spring 2023

-- Dustin Greenwood (in progress) “Evaluating the Output and Performance of a Commercial Tapered Amplifier System” – Fall 2022
+- Dustin Greenwood (completed) “Evaluating the Output and Performance of a Commercial Tapered Amplifier System” – Fall 2022

-- Dustin Greenwood (near completed) “Building and Testing a PID-Based Laser Intensity Control System” – Summer 2022
+- Dustin Greenwood (completed) “Building and Testing a PID-Based Laser Intensity Control System” – Summer 2022

 - Andrew Jockelle (near completed) “Design and Implementation of a Closed-Loop Magnetic Fluxgate Servo System” – Summer 2022

 - Brandon Eickert (completed) “Design and Implementation of a Laser-Interlock System for a Class 4 Laser System” – Summer 2022

 - Judith Gonzalez Sorribes (completed) “Generating Tunable RF Signals via Voltage-Controlled Oscillators for Acousto-Optic Modulators” – Spring 2022

 - Judith Gonzalez Sorribes (completed) “Modeling and Designing Magnetic Coils for a 3D Magneto-Optical Trap” – Fall 2021

 - Lee Lennon (near completed) “Modeling and Testing Magnetic Coils for a 2D Magneto-Optical Trap” – Fall 2021